 Solar Control Film

-Solar control films allow for some visible light to pass through the glass but will also absorb and block light to decrease the amount of bright light and glare in a space.
+Solar control window tint films come in a range of colors and darkness levels.
+They allow for some visible light to pass through the glass but will also absorb and block the rest to decrease the brightness and glare in a space.
 The film also blocks the harmful UV rays that travel through windows during the day.

-This type of window film cuts down summer heat and reflects light to your home in the winter to keep you warm, which will reduce your energy bill too.
-Madico offers solar control film in several shades and hues to match your home’s style.
+Solar window film cuts down on summer heat and reflects light to your home in the winter to keep you warm, which will reduce your energy bill too.
+Madico offers solar control window film in several shades and hues to match your home’s style.

 Black Out Film

-For rooms you want to be even darker, Blackout film is an excellent choice.
-An great choice for home theaters, bathrooms or bedrooms, Black Out film by Madico blocks 100% of light transmission.
-This film can be used to create privacy, for decorative applications, or to block unsightly views outside of your home.
+For rooms you want to be even darker, blackout film is an excellent choice.
+Great for home theaters, bathrooms or bedrooms, Black Out film by Madico blocks 99% of light transmission and 99% of UV rays.
+This room-darkening film also results in a 99% reduction in glare.
+This film can create privacy, add style or block unsightly views outside of your home.

 Reflective Window Film

 Reflective film is another effective way to darken a room while lowering energy costs.
-This type of film is designed to minimize the interior reflectivity of the glass to provide you with a more natural view at night.
-If you are looking for greater privacy and reduced glare, Optivision® Reflective window film by Madico might be the choice for you.
-It offers heat reduction, glass breakage protection, and a variety of styles to pick from.
+This type of film minimizes the glass’ interior reflectivity, which creates more natural nighttime views.
+Meanwhile, the exterior surface is highly reflective, which blocks more light coming in to reduce glare and reject heat.
+If you are looking for improved privacy and reduced glare, Optivision® Reflective window film by Madico might be the choice for you.
+It offers heat reduction, glass breakage protection and many styles to pick from.

 Other Simple Ways to Darken a Room

 Light in other rooms can often pass through cracks in doors and lighten a room.
-Turning off any unused light will prevent this and help save electricity and the environment.
-If soft light is desired, night lights or decorative lamps can offer a higher degree of light control.
+Turning off any unused lights will prevent this and help save electricity and the environment.
+If you’re looking for soft light, night lights or decorative lamps can offer a higher degree of light control.

-In the same vein, blocking off the bottom edge of the doors in your house will stop light from coming through the cracks.
-Major retailers sell draft-stoppers for under doors that can help block light as well.
+In the same vein, blocking off the bottom edges of the doors in your house will stop light from coming through the cracks.
+National retailers sell draft-stoppers for under doors that can help block light as well.

 Add Plants and Decorative Objects

-All Madico solar control films were developed to block the sun’s glare and harmful UV rays from your home while enhancing its appearance.
+All Madico solar control window films can block the sun’s glare and harmful UV rays from your home while enhancing its appearance.
 With the added benefit of energy efficiency, these films are an excellent choice for many residential homeowners.
-Browse our solar control films to find the film best suited for your home, or find a dealer near you to start planning an installation.